jonhadfield/easeprobe/docs/Benchmark.md

     > Note: the DNS server `1.1.1.1` would be a problem if we query DNS too many, `1.1.1.1` would block the DNS query.

 - **Build**: the following PRs are needed for this test and we must ensure they are included (already merged in `main`):
-  -  [PR #157](https://github.com/megaease/easeprobe/pull/157) - Equally distributing start the probers.
+  -  [PR #157](https://github.com/o2ip/guardianprobe/pull/157) - Equally distributing start the probers.
      - without this PR, each prober would start to work a same time.
      - with it the prober would start in evenly distribute with in 1 minute
-  -  [PR #159](https://github.com/megaease/easeprobe/pull/159) - Set the `SO_LINGER=0` to tcp, http, tls, ssh probe
+  -  [PR #159](https://github.com/o2ip/guardianprobe/pull/159) - Set the `SO_LINGER=0` to tcp, http, tls, ssh probe
-     -  without this PR, EaseProbe leave a TIME_WAIT tcp connection.
+     -  without this PR, GuardianProbe leave a TIME_WAIT tcp connection.
-     -  with this PR, EaseProbe will close the TIME_WAIT tcp connection.
+     -  with this PR, GuardianProbe will close the TIME_WAIT tcp connection.
-  -  [PR #162](https://github.com/megaease/easeprobe/pull/162) - Fix the concurrent map access crashing problem
+  -  [PR #162](https://github.com/o2ip/guardianprobe/pull/162) - Fix the concurrent map access crashing problem
-     -  without this PR, EaseProbe will crash during the test.
+     -  without this PR, GuardianProbe will crash during the test.
-     -  with this PR, EaseProbe will not crash during the test.
+     -  with this PR, GuardianProbe will not crash during the test.

 ## 2. Test Cases

-Only ONE Single EaseProbe Process for this performance test.
+Only ONE Single GuardianProbe Process for this performance test.

 - Only test HTTPS and TCP probe
 - with 100, 1000, 2000, 5000 & 10,0000 probers